Master of Science (M.S.) Major in Data Analytics and Information Systems (Thesis Option)

 Grade Mode: Standard Letter

-Explores the concepts, principles, issues and techniques for managing corporate data resources using database management systems.
-The course includes techniques for analysis, design and development of database systems, creating and using logical data models, database query languages, and procedures for evaluating database management software.
-Students will use a relational database management system to develop a management information system.
+This course explores the concepts, principles, issues, and techniques for managing data resources using database management systems.
+Topics include techniques for analysis, design, and development of database systems, creating and using logical data models, database query languages, and procedures for evaluating management software.
+Students will develop a management information system.

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.